Skip to main content

 Stress

 The findings of a 2018 study on the subject help quantify the extent to which stress elevates cortisol.
 The researchers measured the cortisol levels of 107 medical students in a "relaxed period" (40 days before a test) and a "stressful period" (test day), and they found that mean cortisol was around nine times higher during the latter than the former.
 Given the link between stress and glucose, you may be wondering whether high stress increases one’s risk of diabetes.
 According to a 2022 review, the answer appears to be yes.
-The researchers concluded that high blood glucose resulting from stress causes “tissue-level insulin resistance,” which leads to type II diabetes in “patients with chronic stress states.”
+The researchers concluded that high blood glucose resulting from stress causes “tissue-level insulin resistance,” which leads to type 2 diabetes in “patients with chronic stress states.”

 Lifestyle

 A separate paper from 2017 examined the mechanisms that take place when weight fluctuates toward the overweight end of the spectrum.
-Notably, the paper’s author observes that obesity is part of a "continuous loop" with high cortisol and an unhealthy lifestyle, in which each component of the loop exacerbates the others.
+Notably, the paper’s author observed that obesity is part of a "continuous loop" with high cortisol and an unhealthy lifestyle, in which each component of the loop exacerbates the others.

 What happens when your cortisol levels are too high?